Using the Spot Database

 Button Description General Expression

-Need When clicked without the Ctrl key being depressed, displays only unhidden Spot Database Entries for needed DXCC entities, entity-bands, and entity-modes, as specified on the Awards tab of DXKeeper's configuration window.
+Need When clicked without the Ctrl key being depressed, displays only unhidden Spot Database Entries with whom a QSO would advance your progress towards the DXCC, IOTA, Leaderboard, Marathon, VUCC WAS, WAZ or WPX awards on the bands and modes specified on the Awards tab of DXKeeper's configuration window.

 When clicked with the Ctrl key being depressed, displays only unhidden Spot Database Entries for needed DXCC entities.